codingheather/codingheather.github.io/index.md

 ## About Me

-Hello, Welcome to my site specifically for the DREAM project.
-I am Kexin Hao and preferred to be called as Heather.
-I am pursuing a master’s degree in computer science in the Align program at Northeastern University in Seattle and will graduate in May 2025.
-Prior to studying at NEU align, I was a VMD candidate at UPenn school of veterinary medicine and did researches mostly related to animals and chemicals with some technologies related to computer vision.
-However, due to own health and finances, I have to switch career.
-I started interested in the computer science field when my husband proposed to me with an animation created with Turtle in Python during the pandemic and designed my very first [personal site](https://codingheather.github.io/My-Site-/) from scratch before attending NEU.
+Hello and welcome to my website dedicated to the DREAM project.
+My name is Kexin Hao, but you can call me Heather.
+I am currently pursuing a master's degree in computer science in the Align program at Northeastern University in Seattle, with an expected graduation date in May 2025.
+Prior to enrolling in the NEU Align program, I completed my B.A. degree in chemistry at Franklin and Marshall College and was a candidate for a VMD degree at the UPenn School of Veterinary Medicine.
+During that time, my researches focused primarily on animals and chemicals, and I also used some technologies related to computer vision.
+However, due to personal health and financial reasons, I had to change career paths.
+It was during the pandemic that my interest in computer science was sparked when my husband proposed to me using an animation he created with Turtle in Python.
+Prior to joining NEU, I even designed my own personal website from scratch, which you can visit [here](https://codingheather.github.io/My-Site-/).

-After a year of training at NEU align, I am very excited to be selected and attend the Distributed REsearch Apprenticeships for Master’s (DREAM) apprenticeship program, and I am also very grateful for being matched to explore more about computer vision.
-DREAM program is designed for students like me, who do not have a bachelor’s degree in computer science, to participate in a research experience and to offer mentorship aiming to pursue higher education in computing.
+After completing a year of training at NEU Align, I am thrilled to have been selected for the Distributed Research Apprenticeships for Master's (DREAM) program.
+The DREAM program is specifically designed to provide research experience and support to students like myself who do not hold a bachelor's degree in computer science, as we pursue higher education in computing.
+I am incredibly grateful for the opportunity to delve deeper into the field of computer vision through this program and to receive valuable mentorship.

-Outside of school, I love playing tennis and accompanying my dogs and cats.
+Outside of my studies, I find joy in playing tennis and spending quality time with my beloved dogs and cats.

-If you have any questions or would like to collaborate, please don’t hesitate to reach out using the email link at the bottom of the page.
+If you have any questions or if you would like to collaborate, please don't hesitate to reach out to me using the email link at the bottom of the page.

 ## About My Advisor